 Yesh Atid [political party]’s political stances on taxes

-Shas [political party]’s answer: Lower the income tax rate and remove all existing tax loopholes for large corporationsThe ultra-orthodox Shas party will seek to pass a “rich tax” on the wealthiest Israelis to help fund increased welfare programs for the country’s poorest, the party’s leader Aryeh Deri said this...Source
+Shas [political party]’s answer: Yes, and raise taxes on all income bracketsThe ultra-orthodox Shas party will seek to pass a “rich tax” on the wealthiest Israelis to help fund increased welfare programs for the country’s poorest, the party’s leader Aryeh Deri said this...Source

-Hadash’s answer: Lower the income tax rate and remove all existing tax loopholes for large corporations16.
+Hadash’s answer: Yes16.
 Raising the top income tax bracket from 45% to 50%, and thus add 3 billion NIS more to the state revenue.

 17. The introduction of "rich tax" on those whose income is over a million dollars a year, so that on income in excess of the amount of the top income tax bracket one would pay 55%, which will add 1 billion NIS more to the state revenues.Source